Cognizance (band)

 Cognizance is a progressive Technical death metal band from Leeds, founded in 2012.

 They released their debut album, Malignant Dominion, in September 2019 and their sophomore album, Upheaval, in September 2021 through Prosthetic Records.
 The band's third album, Phantazein, was released in January 2024 through Willowtip Records.

+In May 2026 the band released their fourth full-length album titled In Light, No Shape marking their second release through Willowtip Records.